Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 * (required) `id` is the job id to create.
 If the job already exists, the specified `tasks` under the job will be added to the existing job.
 * (optional) `auto_complete` enables auto-completion of the job for which the specified tasks are run under.
-When run with multi-instance tasks, this performs automatic cleanup of the Docker container which is run in detached mode.
+In non-`native` mode and when run with multi-instance tasks, this performs automatic cleanup of the Docker container which is run in detached mode.
+It is not necessary to set `auto_complete` to `true` with `native` container supported pools to clean up Docker containers with multi-instance tasks.
 The default is `false`.
 If creating a job `recurrence`, utilizing `auto_complete` is one way to have recurrent job instances created from a schedule to complete such that the next job recurrence can be created.
 * (optional) `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
 Note that environment variables are not expanded and are passed as-is.
 You will need